 You can apply the emoji Advanced Lookback Filter to Delta Divergence conditions to limit visualization to those conditions happening at relative highs and lows.

-Entering a value of 3 or higher will visualize when Delta is sequentially falling PLACEHOLDER
+Entering a value of 3 or higher will visualize when Delta is falling or rising above the selected quantity of chart bars.

 Select whether a sequential decline condition must cross the zero line, i.e. change from positive to negative (or vice-versa) in order to trigger.